ibm-cloud-docs/hpc-spectrum-symphony/troubleshooting-symphony.md

 You don't have the required access to get any VPC resources provisioned.
 {: tsCauses}

-Contact your account administrator and get all of the required accesses.
+Contact your account administrator and get all the required accesses.
 For more information, see [Required permissions](/docs/vpc?topic=vpc-resource-authorizations-required-for-api-and-cli-calls).
 {: tsResolve}

 ## Why is IBM Cloud Schematics not able to provision the cluster and fails with an error that the provided name is not unique?